 There are many Smart Grid applications that require non-mains powered operation, for example, certain types of sensors may not have access to the mains power in a cost-effective manner or need to operate during power outages.

 Many IEEE 802 standards have been developed with energy constrained devices in mind.
 This focus enables the implementation of networked devices that operate for years from small capacity primary cell batteries.
 Some IEEE 802 standards have been developed with the goal to work from energy harvesting as well.

+IEEE 802.15.4 has a number of mechanisms for supporting enhanced low power operation (dependent on network topology).
+In the last 10 years, 802.15.4 has further enhanced low power operation with amendments such as 802.15.4k (Low Energy Critical Infrastructure Monitoring – LECIM) and 802.15.4w (Low Power Wide Area – LPWA) which are star networks.
+In addition, the SUN PHYs can support low power leaf nodes in a mesh topology.

 Coverage requirements